 Mesothelioma survival statistics can be intimidating, but they don’t always show the full picture.
-They are not a precise prediction of your life expectancy; rather, they reflect past mesothelioma patients’ outcomes.
+They are not a precise prediction of your life expectancy; rather, they reflect past mesothelioma patients’ outcomes and some of them may be based on data from statistics before the currently available advanced in diagnosis and treatment.
 General mesothelioma survival statistics often do not take into account specific factors like type (pleural, peritoneal, pericardial), cell type, stage, or the overall health of individual patients.
 Researchers are working diligently to find better treatment options that may offer patients in earlier stages hope for a cure and patients with advanced mesothelioma more palliative care options to improve the overall quality of life.

 Because mesothelioma is so rare, it is important to see a doctor who specializes in the treatment of this particular cancer type.
 Together, you will be able to determine the best possible treatments options available, tailored to your unique case.

 No two mesothelioma cases are the same.
 However, there are a few major factors that affect a patient’s prognosis.
 Speak with your doctor to ensure you understand how each factor plays into your personal prognosis.